slime306-sky/sld-c/application/fluid_sim/readme.txt

-put main.cpp and dll files in one folder
+put .exe and .dll files in one folder